-- Direct plagiarism – Taking another person’s ideas, words, phrases without giving proper citation.
+- Direct plagiarism – This is taking another person’s work, ideas, words, and phrases without giving appropriate citation.

-- Self-plagiarism – Quoting your own previous work as part of a current assignment without permission.
+- Self-plagiarism – This is quoting your own previous work, ideas, words, and phrases as part of a current assignment without permission from your very self.

-- Mosaic plagiarism – Quoting another’s work without quotation marks.
-This can also refer to replacing words in another’s work with synonyms while maintaining the same overall structure and meaning.
+- Mosaic plagiarism – Quoting another’s work without proper quotation marks.
+It is also means replacing words in another person’s work ideas, words, and phrases with synonyms while maintaining the same overall structure and meaning.

-- Accidental plagiarism – Forgetting to cite sources, misquoting sources, or paraphrasing sources without giving due credit.
+- Accidental plagiarism – Deliberately or in-deliberately forgetting to cite sources or misquoting sources or paraphrasing sources without giving due credit.

 - Citing Quotes

 General citation rules:

 Since there are many correct ways of citation, depending on your choice, the works cited will look a bit different.
 However, generally all citations must include most or all of the following:

 - Last name, First name of Author (s)